Loganf25/ServerPOSApplication/README.md

 Quick Start:

 1. Clone the Repo
+2. Run the program using https (Works with Chrome and Brave for sure)
-2. Navigate to the repo folder and restore dependencies (dotnet restore)
+3. Navigate to the repo folder and restore dependencies (dotnet restore)
-3. Initialize Database (dotnet run)
+4. Initialize Database (dotnet run)

 Seeded Accounts are as follows: